Hiking in Oregon: A Complete Guide for First Timers

 Fast forward a few years, and we now have lived in Portland for several years and have spent even more time diving deeper into all of the incredible natural beauty that Oregon has to offer, from the towering peaks of the Cascades, to the sweeping views of the coast, to the mind-bending landscapes of the High Desert in Central Oregon.

 One of the countless reasons that we love living in Portland is because it puts many of the incredible hikes on the list below within a few hours of our front door.
-From towering waterfalls to steep rocky ascents to peaks and viewpoints, Oregon truly has it all when it comes to stunning landscapes.

 In this guide, we’re going to give you our favorite hikes in Oregon based on our own personal experience exploring the state over the years.